-The Editorial in EA 44, to be published in March, is an appeal to Field Directors to send regular reports for ‘Digging Diary’.
-The other two items in the ‘news’ pages at the front of this issue are a description by Liam McNamara of the forthcoming Discovering Tutankhamun exhibition at the Ashmolean Museum in Oxford and details of changes to staffing at the EES London Office, by Chris Naunton.
+The Editorial in EA 44, published in March, contains an appeal to Field Directors to send regular reports for ‘Digging Diary’; an announcement by Liam McNamara of the forthcoming Discovering Tutankhamun exhibition at the Ashmolean Museum in Oxford and details of staff changes at the EES London Office, by Chris Naunton.

 The main articles are: